Two-photon absorption

-Background

-The phenomenon was originally predicted by Maria Goeppert-Mayer in 1931 in her doctoral dissertation.
-Thirty years later, the invention of the laser permitted the first experimental verification of TPA when two-photon-excited fluorescence was detected in a europium-doped crystal.
-Soon afterwards, the effect was observed in cesium vapor and then in CdS, a semiconductor.
+Two-photon absorption was originally predicted by Maria Goeppert-Mayer in 1931 in her doctoral dissertation.
+Thirty years later, the invention of the laser permitted the first experimental verification of two-photon absorption when two-photon-excited fluorescence was detected in a europium-doped crystal.
+Soon afterwards, the effect was observed in cesium vapor and then in cadmium sulfide, a semiconductor.